nuttycream/deeznuts/content/posts/nixos-sliced-bread.md

 # some background

 I've been a [GNU/Linux](https://stallman-copypasta.github.io/) enthusiast for quite a while.
-My first foray into Linux was around 2011, when I installed Ubuntu back when it was using Unity as its default DE.
+My first foray into Linux was awhile back, when I installed Ubuntu back when it was using Unity as its default DE.

 I don't entirely remember why I installed it, but if I had to guess it was